jtbrown6/fluent_back/README.md

 - **Congugate:** highlighting a verb will provide the different congugations in the **Congugations** which are in the same format as the Lawless Spanish Website.
 - **Define:**: highlighting a word will provide the definition for the user in the **Definitions** Pane
 - **Ask a Question:** this is a simple way to get more of a tailored experience if you have specific questions
+- **Pronounce:** this is the newest service which can prnounce the highlighted content.

 ## How to Run
 1. Ensure that you pull down the full code base